FamilySearch/pewpew/README.md

 - Dropped the `alias` parameter for an endpoint and renamed `stats_id` to `tags`.
 - Split `static` providers out to their own section, `vars`, and make it so environment variables can only be referenced from within a variable defined in `vars`.
 This includes no longer requiring environment variables to be prefaced with a `$`.
 - Rename the `static_list` provider type to `list`.
+- Allow the same header name to be used multiple times in a request (in compliance with HTTP specs).
+Headers which are set through `config.client.headers` can be unset in the `endpoints.headers` sub-section by setting the value to `null`.

 Bugfix:
 - Fix an issue where loggers would not log for a request if a warning level error happened.